mathieuboudreau/Sparse-VFA-T1-by-OMP/README.md

 # Sparse VFA T<sub>1</sub> by OMP

-Sparse MRI Acquisition Variable Flip Angle (VFA) T1 Mapping using an Orthogonal Matching Pursuit (OMP) algorithm.
+Sparse MRI Acquisition Variable Flip Angle (VFA) T<sub>1</sub> Mapping using an Orthogonal Matching Pursuit (OMP) algorithm.

-This code investigates the effect of Orthogonal Matching Pursuit compressed censing processing applied to noisy 2D VFA data and its effect on T<sub>1</sub> values.
+This code investigates the effect of Orthogonal Matching Pursuit compressed sensing image reconstruction algorithm applied to noisy 2D VFA data and its effect on T<sub>1</sub> values.

 The algorithm uses complete dictionnaries; the dictionnary is NOT sparsified using a K-SVD algorithm on training data (but feel free to add this feature if you want/need it).

-It currently uses a modified Shepp-Logan phantom, but the could should be easily modifyable to any T1 maps.
-The measurements magnitude are calculated from T1 maps, inverse fourier transformed to K-Space and retroactively undersampled prior to any OMP reconstruction.
+The code currently uses a modified Shepp-Logan phantom, but the could should be easily modifyable to any T<sub>1</sub> maps.
+The measurements magnitude are calculated from T1 maps, inverse fourier transformed to K-Space and retroactively under-sampled prior to any OMP reconstruction.

 ## Requirements